collective/collective.contentsync2/README.rst

 Preparations on your source Plone site
 ######################################

-- install/enable `collective.contentsync` through the Plone add-ons control panel
+- install/enable `collective.contentsync2` through the Plone add-ons control panel
 - enable the `Content sync` behavior on the content types that you want to sync.
   Usually you want to sync a folder and its subcontent.
 So you would enable the behavior on the `Folder` content-type within the content-types controlpanel